 What to Expect During a Hospital Stay

-People are concerned when they have to go into the hospital.
-It helps you cope if you are aware of what you are guaranteed by law:
+Patients and caregivers are often concerned when they have to go into the hospital.
+It may make you feel more comfortable if you are aware of what you are guaranteed by law.
+These include:

 - Considerate, respectful hospital care